holding-digital/coding_test-de/README.md

 Ok, you might be wondering: I don't know when a bus arrived at a stop, I only know when, sometime in the past, a system forecasted the bus would arrive.
 Well, life is hard, and we need to deal with the best information we have.
 So, to simplify things, you can assume the following: If a vehicle didn't produce new information about its arrival at a certain stop for 120 seconds or more, than the vehicle has already passed that stop, and you can safely assume it arrived at the latest forecasted time.
 I don't mean 120 seconds between you getting the information, but rather 120s between two forecast about the vehicle being produced.

+You might also wonder: **average**?
+How big is a good moving average for this problem?
+Let's assume you can keep the last 8 measurements.
+However, measurements that are more than 10 minutes old should be discarded.

+"Oh, what if I have no data for that stop pair?
+Or no data that is not too old?"
+Then do your best guess: return the current average of all stops you know.

 There might be other corner issues, but we trust your judgement about how to deal with them.

 ### Details